lafleurss/QuizAPI/README.md

 =============================
 ## Overview

-In this assignment students are tasked with creating a small RESTful API that simulates basic backend functionality for a quiz application.
-Students are given a skeleton that has the `GET quiz` endpoint completely implemented as well as the infrastructure required for it to function.
-This will allow students to focus solely on completing the other 6 endpoints listed in the [Endpoint Documentation](#endpoint-documentation) below.
-Student's should start by looking through the provided skeleton and running the app to see what it does.
+Implemented a simple RESTful API that simulates basic backend functionality for a quiz application.

 ### Summary of the API